eng-mohamed-I/Hospital-Admin-Interface/README.md

-# Admin Interface for Hospital Management System
+# Admin Interface for Hospital Management System - Angular

 The **Admin Interface for the Hospital Management System** is a comprehensive and user-friendly dashboard designed to facilitate the efficient management of hospital operations.
 Built with Angular, this interface offers a responsive and intuitive design, ensuring seamless navigation across different devices.